isabellanunes/responsive-website-in30min/README.md

 <h1 align="center">
-    Build a Responsive Website Using HTML and CSS in 30 minutes
+    Responsive Website using HTML and CSS in 30 minutes
 </h1>

 <p align="center">